Defunct steelmaker’s 21-story headquarters to be imploded

 BETHLEHEM, Pa.
-(AP) — Sixteen thousand tons of Bethlehem Steel is due to collapse in a matter of seconds as a demolition crew imploded Martin Tower, the defunct steelmaker’s former world headquarters.
+(AP) — Sixteen thousand tons of Bethlehem Steel is due to collapse in a matter of seconds as a demolition crew is set to implode Martin Tower, the defunct steelmaker’s former world headquarters.

 Crowds are expected on Sunday to watch the demolition of the area’s tallest building, a 21-story monolith that opened at the height of Bethlehem Steel’s power and profitability.
 America’s second-largest steelmaker went out of business in 2003.